Steel Ball Through Glass Revealed And Explained

 At at 0:34, this performer uses his thumb to push down the pivot door, before closing the lid.

-At the end of the trick at 0:50, he uses his right hand fingers to close up the pivoted door.
+At the end of the trick at 0:50, his right hand fingers closes up the pivoted door.

-In this video, he uses his index finger to close up the pivot door and quickly turns the Ching Ling Box around at 0:08.
+In this video, his index finger closes up the pivoted door and quickly turns the box around at 0:08.

-As you can see from the picture below, the pivot door is not properly closed back.
+As you can see from the picture below, the pivoted door is not properly closed back.

 From this video, at 0:22, this performer places two fingers on the pivot door, turns it, as he closes the cover and followed with a quick tilt of the box.

-Below you can see this guy using his right thumb to press on the pivot door, closes the cover, and then tilts the box downwards to drop the glass onto the palm of his left hand at 1:14.
+Below this guy using his right thumb to press on the pivot door, closes the cover, and then tilts the box downwards to drop the glass onto the palm of his left hand at 1:14.

 In fact, you can play around with this glass piece to make the penetration effect more magical, as shown by the Funtime Magic video below.

-His act is more like the what people perform with John Snyder Jr’s steel ball through glass version or the Cabala effect by Dave Powell Magic Company.
+His handling is more like the what they perform with John Snyder Jr’s steel ball through glass version or the Cabala effect by Dave Powell Magic Company.

 He makes the steel ball as if it slowly melts though the glass piece.